 Jennifer holds a Bachelor of Arts in Psychology, a Master’s Degree in Counselling Psychology and a PhD in Community Health Sciences.
 She is a Registered Psychologist and has training in Hakomi, a mindfulness – centered somatic psychotherapy , Sensorimotor Psychotherapy Treatment for Trauma, Eye Movement Desensitization and Reprocessing ( EMDR) and is working on a Sexual Health Certification through University of Alberta.
-In addition to private practice, Jennifer runs a company that provides services to children with disabilities and their families, teaches with Athabasca University and is a research project coordinator at University of Calgary.
+In addition to private practice, Jennifer and her sister run a company that provides services to children with disabilities and their families, teaches with Athabasca University and is a research project coordinator at University of Calgary.
 She loves hiking, traveling, books and her dogs!

 Areas of Knowledge and Interest

 Jenn work with adults who have experienced childhood and developmental trauma, complex trauma, dissociation and relational trauma due to infidelity and those struggling with out- of -control sexual behavior/”sex addiction.”
 She is passionate about sex education and sexual health for all stages of development.
 She combines her experiences in dog rescue with her education to support individuals who are caring for a palliative animal, or have lost a pet.
 Based on education and personal experience, she has developed a special passion for working with individuals who are working in stressful, high pressure environments (e.g., academia, medical field) and are looking for coping tools to manage chronic stress, anxiety and burnout.

 Beliefs and Values